-Police had no legal reason to place Elijah McClain in chokehold before his death, probe finds
+Police had no legal reason to place Elijah McClain in chokehold, probe of death finds

 “Alright!
 I can’t breathe, please stop!”
 McClain said, according to body camera footage.

 Investigators also faulted Aurora Fire Department paramedics for not evaluating McClain when they arrived.
 Paramedics accepted without question the police assessment that McClain’s condition was a syndrome known as “excited delirium.”
-The controversial diagnosis is one recognized by Aurora first responders, though a growing number of experts are disputing its scientific legitimacy, with critics calling it a junk science invoked to justify excessive use of force.
+The controversial diagnosis is one recognized by Aurora first responders, though a growing number of experts are disputing its scientific legitimacy, with critics calling it junk science invoked to justify excessive use of force.

 McClain had not moved or made a noise in over a minute when paramedics injected him with the powerful sedative ketamine, the report states.
 First responders also overestimated McClain’s weight by 40 to 80 pounds and administered too large a dose.

-The city’s probe found the officers were shielded from accountability when the investigation was handled by the Aurora Police’s Major Crimes Unit rather than Internal Affairs.
+The city’s probe found the officers were shielded from accountability when the investigation was handled by the Aurora Police Department’s Major Crimes Unit rather than Internal Affairs.
 The MCU report “stretched the record to exonerate the officers rather than present a neutral version of the facts.”

 MCU investigators did not press the officers on key questions or justifications about their actions and at times pitched their questions in a way that would elicit “specific, exonerating ‘magic language’ from the case law,” the report found.

-A ‘cascade’ of unlawful action
+A ‘cascade’ of unlawful actions

 Monday’s report “details a cascade of unlawful actions committed by Aurora police officers,” the McClain family’s attorney, Qusair Mohamedbhai, said in a statement.